SilkRose/Pony/archive/blogs/census-consensus.md

 Now, while in the middle of explaining this story, let's go back even farther to the first April Fools event I helped with: [This Story Did Not Explode](https://www.fimfiction.net/story/553695/this-story-did-not-explode), or as we called it internally, The Exploding Story.
 I was the one who came up with the idea.
 We both immediately liked the idea and went forward with it.
 [PseudoBob Delightus](https://www.fimfiction.net/user/12771/PseudoBob+Delightus) wrote it while I coded it with help from [meadowsys](https://www.fimfiction.net/user/487213/meadowsys) for the timing code.
 I also wrote two chapters.
 Had to insert romance into it somehow, right?

 This story exploded onto the scene, immediately getting attention.
 The event was awesome and ran without a hitch.
 Well, at least my code went off without a hitch.
-[COMMA SPLICE.
-AS ALWAYS, FULL STOP IS NOT THE SOLE PERMISSIBLE AMELIORATION HERE; I USED IT PURELY BECAUSE I'M GUILTY OF OVERUSING SEMICOLA] You can read more about this event in Bob's blog on it: [The Real Explosion Was The Friends We Made Along The Way](https://www.fimfiction.net/blog/1036675/the-real-explosion-was-the-friends-we-made-along-the-way).
+You can read more about this event in Bob's blog on it: [The Real Explosion Was The Friends We Made Along The Way](https://www.fimfiction.net/blog/1036675/the-real-explosion-was-the-friends-we-made-along-the-way).
 I also wrote a blog post about the code.
 You can read it here: [The Exploding Story Code Overview](https://www.fimfiction.net/blog/1036674/the-exploding-story-code-overview).

 A fun fact about this story: while it was live, an archival friend of mine messaged me to ask if it was really going to explode, because he wanted to know if he had to stay up all night to archive the story so it wouldn't be lost.